peggyandjoe/ericjwdchen.github.io/_drafts/2016-08-15-thinking-about-self-driving.md

 ## The Big Four Tech

-There are four big tech companies making a lot of noise in the self-driving space: Apple, Google, Tesla, and Uber.
+Primarily, there are four big tech companies making a lot of noise in the self-driving space: Apple, Google, Tesla, and Uber.[^1]

 ## Strengths